 The Twin Cities Men's Center is an incorporated, 501(c)3 educational, non-profit, volunteer organization that began in 1976 as an outgrowth of the Men's Awareness Network.
-It has provided peer-facilitated, community-based support to the metro area since then, and began offering Anger Management classes in 1996.
+It has provided peer-facilitated, community-based support to the metro area since then.